- Study Mode: Full time

 What are my career prospects?

-Nursing itself is a broad area and you'll have the chance to go into many careers, such as:
+Opportunities for children’s nurses are continually expanding and you'll have the chance to go into many areas, such as:

 BNU provided careers support as well as open days for nurses to meet various trusts and engage in professional discussion.
 Throughout the nursing degree we were expected to complete 2300 hours of clinical practice within NHS trusts.
 While completing clinical practice I found that I very much enjoyed working in A&E and luckily enough they were looking for newly-qualified staff.
 I was encouraged and supported by lecturers to apply for these roles and how to prepare for nursing interviews.Michelle Ginnane